PavloPolovyi/Estetist/README.md

 # Estetist
 This is my first project using Python/Django, HTML/CSS, JS and Docker - Website for a cosmetologist who selects cosmetics for customers.
 I created it to get a diploma from Beetroot Academy in a field of Python Development.
+It`s only a pet-project, so it`s not ready for production.
 It consist of main like-landing page, form for clients, blog with comments, search using postgres tools, translation (ru/uk) and other features like cache and celery for asynchronous sending of emails.

 To run code you need docker to be preinstalled.